rglaue/borgbackup_archive_purge/README.md

 The `.cache` and `.config` directories are kept in `BORG_BASE_DIR/`.
-If the `BORG_BASE_DIR` variable is changed for every copy of the repository, then it is possible to create multiple copies with the Repository ID using rsync.
+If the `BORG_BASE_DIR` variable is changed for every copy of the repository, then it is possible to create multiple copies with the same Repository ID using rsync.
 Here is an example script to access a borg repository copy:

 ```bash